 Your broker also charges certain fees for its services, called brokerage charges.
 The average brokerage charge on purchasing ETFs is 0.01% of the turnover value.

-Demat Transaction charges is fee charged by your Depository institution to keep your shares in a demat form.
+Demat Transaction charges are the fee charged by your Depository institution to keep your shares in a demat form.
 DTC charges range from Rs.
 15-40 depending on your broker and his Depository Participant.

-Below is a table which shows what happens to your investment after a year of investing them in ETFs and Mutual Funds for up to 1 year.
+Below is a table that shows what happens to your investment after a year of investing in ETFs and Mutual Funds for up to 1 year.
 We assume that both the funds gave a 0% return, for simplicity of calculation.